vishaltak/gitlab-development-kit/doc/set-up-winbash.md

 3. Install GDK normally in the users home directory (~) with [gdk install](./set-up-gdk.md)

-4. Run it with `gdk run` (Can take quite a while until it starts, refresh multiple times in browser 'localhost:3000') , after some time (~30 minutes) it will come up and show the `users/sign_in` page (couple of 502 / EOF errors before it starts correctly, restarting the whole machine also helps)
+4. Run it with `gdk run` (Can take quite a while until it starts, refresh multiple times in browser 'localhost:3000') , after some time (time will depend on your hardware and setup) it will come up and show the `users/sign_in` page (couple of 502 / EOF errors before it starts correctly, restarting the whole machine also helps)

 5. So now you should have a fully running GDK instance , try it out by logging in on [http://localhost:3000](http://localhost:3000) and browse.
 Only problem is you can’t really edit those files from the Windows machine (permission problems , etc. MS even states don’t edit Linux files with Windows applications)

 6. What we will do is now do a second installation in your `/mnt/…` directory which is setup with your Windows hard drive.
 So I will create a directory on `C:/` with the name `tzwsl` (as an example)

-7. Run in your bash `cd /mnt/c/tzwsl`
+7. Now change directory `cd /mnt/c/tzwsl`

-8. Run here again `gdk init`
+8. Run `gdk init`

 9. Change to the created directory `cd gitlab-development-kit`

 10. Run `gdk install`

-11. Rund `gdk run` -> Now you will get multiple errors as WSL has a problem to create .socket files in mnt due to permission problems .
+11. Run `gdk run` -> Now you will get multiple errors as WSL has a problem to create .socket files in mnt due to permission problems.
 Solution reconfigure GDK to use the directory in `/home/…` for creating the sockets

 12. **./Procfile** changes :